synman/ESPWebSvr/README.md

 # WebDAV Server and a 3D Printer
-This project based on the work here:  https://github.com/ardyesp/ESPWebDAV
+This project was originally based on the work here:  https://github.com/ardyesp/ESPWebDAV

-WiFi WebDAV server using ESP8266 SoC.
-It maintains the filesystem on an SD card.
+~~WiFi WebDAV server using ESP8266 SoC.
+It maintains the filesystem on an SD card.~~

+So much of what is mentioned below is no longer valid in this distribution.
+It is safe to call it a self standing project, not bound by any prior upstreams / code, as it has reached a point of divergence where I feel comfortable declaring it unique.

 Supports the basic WebDav operations - *PROPFIND*, *GET*, *PUT*, *DELETE*, *MKCOL*, *MOVE* etc.